uc-cdis/gen3-qa/docs/testplans/audit-service-test-plan.md

 2. User C does not have access to download file X. User C requests a presigned URL from Fence to download file X. The request is unsuccessful.
 3. User B has access to query presigned URL audit logs.
 User B queries logs by making a call to the `GET /audit/log/presigned_url` endpoint.
 Use a filter: `guid=<file X GUID>`.
 4. Make sure there is no log describing step #2.

+## TODOs

+- We may need to update these scenarios and add new ones in the future as more audit log categories are implemented, or if we start recording unsuccessful events.